Tloops/tloops.github.io/_pages/about.md

 ## Highlights

 Remarkably, I was teaching Java in SUSTech as a tutor and had gained lots of compliment and supports.
 Until now, nearly **1,600+** students (40% of total undergraduates) in SUSTech had taken my classes.
-And I'm really enjoying teaching Java and helping noobs with fixing their bugs.
+And I'm really enjoying teaching and helping noobs with fixing their bugs.